teachyourselfcoding/tp/docs/DeveloperGuide.md

 ### Storage Feature

 The storage is implemented in singleton such that the `Storage` class holds only 1 private instance, the constructor of which (e.g. `Storage(directoryPath)`) is private.
-Such instance can only be created with `setUpStorage`.
+Such instance can only be created with the class method, `Storage.setUpStorage(directoryPath)`.

 1. Set up the `Storage` from local disk

 ![](Images/4.3Storage1.JPG)

 2. Add/Edit Module and Its Components
-When modules’ information or their components are changed (e.g. add, delete the module, add, delete the assessments), the changed module’s code will be passed to storage. `Storage` will export the new information of the changed `Module` to the corresponding local files.
+When modules’ information or their components are changed (e.g. add, delete the module or add, delete the assessments), the changed module’s code will be passed to storage. `Storage` will export the new information of the changed `Module` to the corresponding local files.

 ![](Images/4.3Storage2.JPG)

-3. Record Delete Action
+3. Edit/Delete Action

-There are two types of deleting:
+There are two types of edit/deleting:
-- Delete all elements
+-  without module specified
     ![](Images/4.3Storage3.JPG)
     Once some tasks are deleted, the `ModuleManager` is updated.
-Storage will exported the new content of `ModuleManager`.
+Storage will exported the new content of `ModuleManager` by iterating all modules in `ModuleManager` , since the module is not specified.

-- Delete the element only on that date
+- with module specified
     ![](Images/4.3Storage4.JPG)
-    The command of deleting is passed to `Storage`, and `Storage` will write this `Command` to `AdditionalFile`, so that whenever importing files, this `DeleteCommand` will be executed again from `AdditionalFile`.
+    The command of edit/deleting is passed to `Storage`, and `Storage` will write this `Command` to `AdditionalFile`, so that whenever importing files, this `DeleteCommand` will be executed again from `AdditionalFile`.